MoSPDude/ZXTeensyIF1/README.md

         * Patched byte 6 from 0x0D to 0x7D
     * Not wired to the board - attach a coin cell battery to VBAT
         * See https://www.pjrc.com/store/teensy41.html#timing
+* Single speed TZX and TAP playback
+    * Playback locks the keyboard, as it overdrives the ULA
+    * TAP loading is better done via the DivMMC
 * Soft ROM emulation
     * Override the internal Spectrum ROM with ROMs from SD card
     * Supports 16KB (Spectrum 48K), 32KB (Spectrum 128K/+2 (Grey)) and 64KB (Spectrum +2A/+3) ROMs